calvn/go-neural-test/README.md

 ## Trying it out

-To run the example simply fetch all the dependencies, and then execute `go run main.go`
+To run the example, simply fetch all the dependencies and then execute `go run main.go`